matn7/Google-Platform-Notes/gcp/SecurityAndNetworkingPracticeTest.md

 - :white_check_mark: **Frontend and backend.**

 ```
-TCP Proxy load balancers require you to configure both the frontend and backend. forwarding rules are the one component
+* TCP Proxy load balancers require you to configure both the frontend and backend.
-specified with network load balancing.
-There is no component known as a traffic rule.
+* Forwarding rules are the one component specified with network load balancing.
+* There is no component known as a traffic rule.
 ```

 **Question 28: You are designing an application that uses a series of services to transform data from its original form